Data infrastructure for the AI era

 Audit Sprint

-- Full analysis of your existing setup
+- Full analysis of the existing setup

-- Prioritised report with concrete action items
+- Prioritised report with concrete actions

 When it fits

-Request an Audit SprintBuild Sprint
+Request an Audit Sprint →Build Sprint

 When it fits

 Ongoing partnership.
-Analytics as a product, not a one-off project.
+Analytics as a product.

 - QA on every release deploy

-- Slack channel, < 4 h response (Mon–Fri)
+- Slack support, < 4 h response (Mon–Fri)

-- monthly report + executive summary
+- Monthly report + executive summary

 When it fits

-All prices net, plus statutory VAT.
+Request Managed Evolution →All prices net, plus statutory VAT.
 For companies in Germany, Austria and Switzerland.

 Does the EU AI Act apply to my company if we only use Google Ads Smart Bidding?